 Anything You Can Do, I Can Do

 The strategy when making unpopular changes with frequent flyer programs is to avoid disparaging the competition as much as possible and then increase the requirements to match.
+This includes the earning and burning of miles and points.
 If all the choices are the same, customers can’t run from one carrier to another and benefit.
-Thus, the airlines all benefit mutually from the increases.
+Thus, the entire airline industry benefits equally from the increases.

 The courts have seen several cases pursuing the loyalty programs for honoring their own word and have all failed.
 While this appears to be its own form of collusion, the courts have turned a blind eye.